-Married to the adopter
+- Married to the main adopter

-The civil partner of the adopter
+- The civil partner of the main adopter

 Parents having a child through surrogacy

-A parent having a child via a surrogate mother also has the right to adoption leave if they are employed.
-This applies if they either have a parental order with their partner, or intend to apply for one (and expect it to be granted).
+A parent having a child via a surrogate also has the right to adoption leave if they are employed.
+This applies if they have a parental order with their partner, or intend to apply for one (and expect it to be granted).
 At least one of the couple must be the biological parent of the child.

 In addition, for both statutory adoption and statutory paternity pay, you need to have average earnings of at least £120 a week.

 Shared Parental Leave and Pay also apply if the partners meet the eligibility conditions.